This post may contain affiliate links. Please read our disclosure for more information.

-The Australian Reptile Park has been a favourite family attraction for maaany years.
+The Australian Reptile Park has been a favourite family attraction for many years.

-The wildlife park houses a wide range of spiders, mammals, amphibians and birds and reptiles.
+The wildlife park houses a wide range of animals, from spiders to mammals to birds.

-As well as a huge saltwater crocodile, a lake full of alligators, a Galapagos tortoise, wombats, dingoes, Tasmanian devils, platypuses.
+As well as a huge saltwater crocodile.
+A lake full of alligators.
+A Galapagos tortoise.
+Wombats, dingoes, Tasmanian devils and platypuses.

-You will also see koalas up close eating gum leaves and kangaroos roaming freely.
+You can see koalas up close eating gum leaves and kangaroos roaming freely.

-Elvis appears medium size underneath the water, but when he emerges his true size is revealed… much bigger than medium!
-Elvis measures 5 m and is one of the biggest saltwater crocodile in captivity.
+Elvis measures 5 m and is one of the biggest saltwater crocodiles in captivity.

 When he snatches the food you can hear the bang of his jaw slamming shut.
 This crocodile gives me chills and it’s my favourite show.

-Spider world is an exhibit room full of spiders, such as funnel-webs and other common Australian spiders as well as tarantulas.
+Spider world is an exhibit room full of spiders.
+You see funnel-webs, tarantulas and other common Australian spiders.

-To collect enough venom (to meet the demand for anti-venom) they rely on people catching and bringing the spiders to the Australian Reptile Park or another drop-off point.
+To collect enough venom to meet the demand for anti-venom, they rely on people catching and bringing the spiders in.

 The alligators congregate at the jetty where they are being fed and jump out of the water to grab the food.
 It’s exciting to watch.

-This show focuses on the plight of the Tasmanian devils facing inevitable extinction because of the Devil Facial Tumour Disease.
-The number of devils decreased by 90% in the last 20 years.
-Today less than 25,000 remain in the wild.
+Tasmanian devils face extinction because of the Devil Facial Tumour Disease, a contagious cancer with no cure.
+The number of devils decreased by 90% in the last twenty years.
+Today less than twenty-five thousands remain in the wild.